Digital Marketing For Nonprofits

 - You can create your own hashtag and build a strong following by getting people involved.

 Visuals can also help you to drive website traffic.
 Research indicates that Facebook posts with images receive 2.3 times more engagement.
 The same goes for Twitter too, with people three times more likely to engage with a Tweet that contains a video or photo.

 Aside from this, checking in daily and responding to questions is a great way to boost your presence across social media.
 You should also use social media scheduling tools to prepare and schedule marketing content in advance so that you can keep the flow of content steady even when you’re not available.
 Finally, make sure it is easy for people to donate via these channels!
 This is something Dreamscape Foundation do well on their Facebook page, with a ‘Donate’ button added right next to the ‘Send Message’ button.

 Another marketing tactic that nonprofits can make the most of is email marketing.

-Email marketing provides you with a great way of connecting with different people, yet you need to ensure you’re targeting the right people, to begin with.
+Whether it's manual or automated, email marketing provides you with a great way of connecting with different people, yet you need to ensure you’re targeting the right people, to begin with.